stevenlazzara/CS336/README.md

 # CS336
 Semester Project
-Used Concepts of SQL, HTML, Java to create a DBMS that is similar to Google Flights
+Created a DBMS that is similar to Google Flights